KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 * Admin pages "Debris Report", "Pigging Activity", and "View Pigging History" will be created.

-* Expand cross-browser compatibilty to include Chrome for Windows.

 ## Technical Notes

-This application was created by Kim Sherrell, using
+This application was created using

 * HTML5
 * CSS